Chelsea Fontenel

 Chelsea Fontenel (born 25 June 2004) is a Swiss tennis player, singer and songwriter.

-Fontenel has a career-high singles ranking by the WTA of 746, achieved on 15 July 2024. has a career-high doubles ranking of 306 achieved on 28 July 2025.
+Fontenel has a career-high singles ranking by the WTA of 635, achieved on 27 July 2026, and a career-high doubles ranking of 291, achieved on 6 October 2025.

 Personal

 Born and raised in Kaiseraugst, Fontenel's family originally comes from the Caribbean island of St. Lucia.

 Her dream is to be the first singing tennis player.
 Her tennis role models are Serena Williams and Roger Federer.